iSweat-exe/AESI/README.md

 ## Configuration

-Add .env file in AESI folder, and type this :
+Add .env file in AESI folder, and copy this :
 ```env
 DISCORD_TOKEN = <Bot Token>
 GUILD_ID = <Your Server ID>